couzteau/brackets-git-info/README.md

 Brackets extension to show the git branch next to the project name

 Release notes:<br>
+- 1.0.6 - switch to new FileSystem API
 - 1.0.5 - do not fix width for dropdown
 - 1.0.4 - better title for extension registry
 - 1.0.3 - fix layout issue